-The purpose of this three day course on is consider in detail the obligations affecting EASA Air Crew Regulation.
-A review of EASA Basic Regulation 2018/1139 is provided together with a comprehensive introduction to the annexes contained in EU regulation 1178/11 and Amending Regulations for Air Crew.
+The purpose of this three-day course on is to consider in detail the obligations affecting EASA Air Crew Regulation.
+A review of EASA Basic Regulation 2018/1139 is provided together with a comprehensive introduction to the annexes contained in EU Regulation 1178/11 and Amending Regulations for Air Crew.

 What is the Benefit of this Training – What will I learn?

 b) Gain a Detailed Understanding of the Structure and Content of Regulation EU 1178/2011

 d) Understand the Requirements of an ATO Management System

 e) Review of ATO CMS & SMS requirements

 f) Gain confidence in the use of the regulation together with AMC’s and Guidance Material

 g) Be able to Provide Active Support During Regulatory Engagements

 Detailed content / Topics (the following subjects will be addressed)

 Abbreviations & Terms